-As transmission of CMV disease is associated with cellular components, donations manufactured into fresh frozen plasma, cryoprecipitate and other plasma-derived blood components do not require CMV screening.
+As transmission of CMV disease is associated with cellular components, fresh frozen plasma, cryoprecipitate and other plasma-derived blood components do not require CMV screening.

 When should I use this modification?